Mental health services for employers

 Reducing absenteeism, presenteeism and staff turnover directly impacts operational costs.
 Meanwhile, addressing burnout and stress helps increase productivity and efficiency to strengthen business-wide performance.

-Our rapid access mental health pathway gives your employees a clinically guided journey with evidenced treatment outcomes.
-It’s designed to help prevent absenteeism, improve recovery, and increase return to work rates.
+Our rapid access mental health pathway gives your employees a clinically guided journey with evidence-based treatment outcomes.
+It’s designed to help prevent absenteeism, improve recovery, and increase return-to-work rates.
 We can get your employees straight into assessment, once you’ve agreed to Onebright’s terms and conditions.

 Contact our employee mental health specialists for more information